-Hysterectomy refers to a surgery in which the uterus is removed.
-The uterus is an important part of any woman and takes part in several functions of 'normal' womanhood, and we are strongly in favor of retaining it in your body unless removal has a definite benefit in your individual case.
-However, it may require to be removed in certain conditions when having the uterus creates certain problems that can be deleterious to your health.
+Hysterectomy refers to a surgery where the uterus gets removed.
+The uterus is an important part of any woman and takes part in several functions of 'normal' womanhood, and at Garbba Rakshambigai Fertility Centre, we are strongly in favor of retaining it in your body unless removing it has a definite benefit in your individual case.
+However, it may be required to be remove in certain conditions when having the uterus creates certain problems that can be deleterious to your health.

-Once the function of child bearing has been completed, the uterus may be safely removed without much consequence in the elective situations explained below
+Once the function of child bearing has been completed, the uterus may be safely removed without much consequences as mentioned below

 Fibroids are non-cancerous lumps that develop from the muscle wall of the uterus.
 Many of them are not problematic and can be safely observed.
 If they are causing problems such as heavy bleeding during menses, painful menses, lower abdominal pain, urinary and bowel disturbances, they can be treated with medications.
 In cases where they do not respond to medicines, surgery may be required.
 If the fibroid is single, it can be treated by laparoscopic removal of the fibroid alone without having to remove the entire uterus.
 However, if there are multiple fibroids that are not responding to medical treatment, hysterectomy may be required to overcome the problems mentioned above.

 The uterus has tissue with high turnover rates that can develop several types of cancer.
 Cervix is a part of the uterus and cancer of the cervix is amongst the most common cancers in women.
 The inner lining of the uterus can also develop a cancer called endometrial carcinoma.
 In such cancers early detection and removal of the uterus along with appropriate medications can be a life- saving procedure.